 A: Overtime is only authorized time worked, meaning authorized by the supervisor.
 However, if an employee begins work early and marks the additional time worked on their timesheet, they must be paid for it (and receive overtime, if applicable).
 The employee should be advised that, going forward, they must record their starting time as of the beginning of the regularly scheduled work day unless otherwise authorized by you.
 If the hours are worked without supervisor approval, the employee may be subject to disciplinary action.
-Remember that officers are exempt employees under FLSA and are not eligible for overtime.
+Remember that full-time Officers and part-time Officers who meet the salary level test under FLSA are exempt employees under FLSA and are not eligible for overtime.

-Q: Why does the University require that records be kept of time worked and time-off for support staff?
+Q: Why does the University require that records be kept of time worked and time-off for Support Staff and Hourly Officers?

-A: The University tracks the time worked and time-off of non-exempt staff (support staff) in order to comply with federal regulations, including the Fair Labor Standards Act (FLSA) and FMLA, to comply with collective bargaining agreements, and to accurately administer benefits.
+A: The University tracks the time worked and time-off of non-exempt staff (Support Staff and Hourly Officers) in order to comply with federal regulations, including the Fair Labor Standards Act (FLSA) and FMLA, to comply with collective bargaining agreements, and to accurately administer benefits.

-Q: Why does the University require that records be kept of time-off for officers?
+Q: Why does the University require that records be kept of time-off for all Officers?

-A: The University tracks the time-off of officers in order to comply with federal regulations, including the Family Medical Leave Act of 1993 (FMLA), and to accurately administer benefits.
+A: The University tracks the time-off of all Officers in order to comply with federal regulations, including the Family Medical Leave Act of 1993 (FMLA), and to accurately administer benefits.

 Q: What are my obligations to an employee who transfers from my department to another University department in terms of sick leave, vacation and/or personal days?

 A: An employee's attendance records—including unused, accrued sick leave, vacation and personal days—transfers with them when they move from one University department to another without a break in service.
-If in transferring, an employee moves from one bargaining unit to another or from support staff to officer status, the supervisor or Human Resources representative should contact the Department of Employee & Labor Relations to review the calculation of benefits in the year of transfer.
+If in transferring, an employee moves from one bargaining unit to another or from Support Staff to an exempt Officer status, the supervisor or Human Resources representative should contact the Department of Employee & Labor Relations to review the calculation of benefits in the year of transfer.

 Q: Can an employee use their sick leave for family illness?

-A: The Local 2110 and TWU Local 241 contracts, as well as University policy as it applies to non-union support staff, provide for the use of up to four (4) days of the employee's sick leave each year for family illness (spouse, child or family member residing in the employee's household).
+A: The Local 2110 and TWU Local 241 contracts, as well as University policy as it applies to non-union Support Staff, provide for the use of up to forty hours of the employee's sick leave each year for family illness (spouse, child or family member residing in the employee's household).